eddieoz/bitBingo/docs/whitepaper.md

 ## 6. Conclusion

-bitRaffle represents a significant advancement in raffle systems by leveraging blockchain technology to create a truly trustless, transparent, and verifiable process.
+bitBingo represents a significant advancement in raffle systems by leveraging blockchain technology to create a truly trustless, transparent, and verifiable process.
 By combining Bitcoin's immutability with decentralized storage, the platform eliminates the need for trusted intermediaries while providing unprecedented levels of fairness and verification.

 The current implementation serves as a foundation for future enhancements that could extend functionality, improve user experience, and broaden the application's scope across various industries.
-As blockchain technology continues to mature, bitRaffle is positioned to evolve alongside it, offering increasingly sophisticated solutions for fair and transparent selection processes.
+As blockchain technology continues to mature, bitBingo is positioned to evolve alongside it, offering increasingly sophisticated solutions for fair and transparent selection processes.

 ## 7. References